raspberrypilearning/nature-rover/en/quiz1/question_3.md

   --- feedback ---

-  This would make the cat dance, but does not call the function that has been made.
+  This would make the cat dance, but does not use `cat animation`{:class='block3myblocks'} the that has been made.

   --- /feedback ---